Vietnam.vn - Nền tảng quảng bá Việt Nam

 The 2023 Washington DC District Court ruling also stated that courts at all levels, including the Supreme Court, "have consistently limited copyright protection to works of human authorship."

-As a result, lower courts have "repeatedly rejected attempts to extend copyright protection to works not created by humans."
+As a result, lower courts "repeatedly rejected attempts to extend copyright protection to works not created by humans."

 In addition to the US, Mr. Thaler also tried many times to register copyright for the image in other countries, including the UK, South Africa, Australia and Saudi Arabia, but most of them were refused copyright.